ThorsHamster/find_new_hometown/README.md

 # find_new_hometown

 A project to find a new home town.
-Both partners want to have approximately the same distance to their workplace.
+Both partners want to have approximately the same distance or duration to their workplace.
-This project aims to find the best place to live with the shortest possible distance for both partners.
+This project aims to find the best place to live with the shortest possible distance or duration for both partners.

 **Note**: In this repo my personal encrypted settings.yml, cities.yml and data.db are checked in.
 You have to delete them and use your own.